 The word love is another sign that is being changed in our culture.
 A few years ago, to love others meant to care for them and do what is best for them.
-But today, any criticism of another can be viewed as hateful, even when what is said is truthful and meant to be helpful.
 In today's culture, to love others means to affirm them and agree with them.
-Any lack of affirmation is often viewed as unloving.
+Lack of affirmation is viewed as unloving.

-If the sign that Duck changes doesn't get changed back, the next character that comes along could go down the wrong path.
-In spiritual matters, choosing the wrong path cannot only be foolish, it can be eternally deadly!
+If the sign that Duck changes doesn't get changed back, others who come along later could go down the wrong path.
+In the fable, choosing the wrong path is dangerous.
+In spiritual matters, choosing the wrong path can be eternally deadly!
 As more and more "signs" get changed away from godly values in our culture, people's lives get more and more endangered.